ChrisClark303/leeds-beer-quest/README.md

 ### LeedsBeerQuest.Tests.Specflow
 I used Specflow to perform end-to-end API testing.
 This spins up an instance of the LeedsBeerQuest.Api service and allows the tests to interact with it via a HttpClient.
 Currently this is setup to be completely end-to-end - the data stores are not stubbed and so the tests will interact with MongoDb.
 The one exception here is that the CSV download from Data Mill North is stubbed.

-## Functionality

-The API provides three separate pieces of functionality; firstly, it allows consumers to find a list of places to drink beer in ascending distance from a specified location.
-If a location is not supplied, it uses a default set in config (currently set to the location of Joseph's Well).
-This returns a set of objects containing name, coordinates, and distance, so they can be plotted on a map.
-Next, it provides a route to request all details for a given establishment by name.
-These two routes are used by the UI, which, on-load, requests the nearest establishments and plots them on a map; when a user selected one it then requests the details and prints them out below the map.

-The last piece of functionality it provides is a data management endpoint so that the establishments can be imported from the LeedsBeerQuest website.
-This fetches the CSV, parses the data into models, and then passes these on to a service object to be inserted into the relevant data store.
-Two data stores are currently supported - an in-memory object cache, and MongoDB.
-There is a "feature flag" - actually just a bool set in appsettings - that switches between these two.
-This simply instructs the DI registry to register one set of implementations over another.

-## Models
-I've used separate Read and Write models, but I've cheated here by only splitting those out there's actually a difference between the two.
-Essentially, the Location object has to include a Coordinates array when written to Mongo to support the GeoSpatial index.
-This is not required on the read model so the parser object that builds the model for the datastore uses the write version, while everything else defaults to the read.

 ### MongoDB
 I decided on MongoDB for a few reasons - firstly, I wanted something permanent, as the in-memory cache used initially had to be filled everytime the app was restarted (this is why the specflow tests call the DataImport route in test setup).
 Secondly, I knew it supported geospatial querying, so would be able to provide the nearest establishments and distance calculations out of the box, and thirdly, MongoDB provides free cloud storage!